faberjs/faber-cli/README.md

 `faber create <name> [clone_url]`

-- `<name>` – The name for the project root folder.
+- `<name>` – Name of the project's root folder.
-- `[clone_url]` – The URL for cloning the repository (can be SSL or HTTPS, depending on your permissions and authentication)
+- `[clone_url]` – The URL for cloning the repository (can be SSL or HTTPS, depending on your permissions and authentication).

 #### Flags (optional)

-- `--use-existing` (bool) – If the folder already exists, skip the prompt and continue with the existing folder, without cloning the repository.
+- `--use-existing` (bool) – If the folder already exists, skip the prompt and continue with the existing folder, without cloning any repository.
 - `--override-existing` (bool) – If the folder already exists, skip the prompt and delete the existing folder before cloning the repository.
 - `--branch` (string) – Name of the git branch to retrieve from the repository.
-If not defined, use the default branch (usually named `main` or `master`).
+If not defined, the default branch is used.
-- `--keep-git` (bool) – Does not delete the existing Git history from the new cloned folder.
+- `--keep-git` (bool) – Prevent deleting the existing Git history from the new cloned folder, removed by default.

 Also includes all flags available to the `faber execute` command:

-- `--data` (string) – JSON data to be passed to the script.
+- `--data` (string) – JSON data (preferrably encoded) to be passed to the actions.
 - `--no-preview` (bool) – Does not show the JSON data preview.
 - `--deep-preview` (bool) – Shows the JSON data preview with all the properties and array items expanded.
-- `--no-results` (bool) – Does not show the actions' results.
+- `--no-results` (bool) – Does not show the actions results.

 #### What does it do?